Growing Hearts Across the World

 - Cameroon Garden: A new garden at Riverside International Friendship Gardens honoring Kumbo, Cameroon

-- Hearts to Schools: 90% of donations made to Hearts to Schools will fund books, iPads, and laptops for rural schools in Cameroon; while the remaining 10% will be used to fund maintenance for the Cameroon Garden
+- Hearts to Schools: 90% of donations made to Hearts to Schools will fund books, iPads, and laptops for rural schools in Cameroon; while the remaining 10% is used to fund maintenance for the Cameroon Garden

 - Summer 2019: The new Cameroon Garden is completed